 Samsung plans for skin temperature and Galaxy Watch series

 Both the Galaxy Watch 5 and the Galaxy Watch 5 Pro have temperature sensors that are based on infrared technology.
 However, until very recently the smartwatches did not make any use of these sensors.
-With the launch of its skin temperature-based menstrual tracking feature, Samsung is putting this sensor to use.
+With the launch of its skin temperature-based menstrual tracking feature, Samsung has put this sensor to use.

 Essential reading: Top fitness trackers and health gadgets